XFL to unveil rules innovations when it kicks off next month - WHIZ News

 Luck and Blandino also note that the one-foot catch is safer because the receiver is not dragging his second foot, so he can roll to the ground in a true football fall.

 Where fans (and bettors and fantasy players — yes, the XFL is likely to have those, too) might be most intrigued is after touchdowns are scored.
 There will be no PAT kicks in the XFL.
-Rather, a scoring team can go for one point from the 2-yard line, two points from the 5, and three points from 10.
+Rather, a scoring team can go for one point from the 2-yard line, two points from the 5 or three points from 10.

 Yep, a nine-point lead can be a one-possession game.

 “I think it brings strategy into a play that historically has been a simple decision,” Luck says.
-“Even with the NFL moving the extra point kick further away, it’s still a 93.6 percent success rate.
+“Even with the NFL moving the extra point kick further away, it’s still a 93.6% success rate.
 A fait accompli.

 “We think the tiered extra point brings an element of strategy that will be fascinating to watch.
 Potential points on the board are exciting plays and will add an exciting element to our game.